Europe Has a New Defender in Italy

 Europe may finally be entering calmer waters.

-Angela Merkel affirmed her image as leader of the free world in a press conference with U.S. President Donald Trump on Friday.
+German Chancellor Angela Merkel affirmed her image as leader of the free world in a press conference with U.S. President Donald Trump on Friday.
 Talk of a Geert Wilders victory in the Netherlands now seems like a bad nightmare.
 And European Union wonk Emmanuel Macron seems to be edging out right-wing Marine Le Pen in France’s presidential race.

 What’s more, Italy has a new pro-EU party.

-On Saturday, Italy’s foreign minister Angelino Alfano announced he was refashioning his New Center Right as Popular Alternative, a new party that aims to draw liberals and moderate conservatives to a pro-EU agenda.
+On Saturday, Italian Foreign Minister Angelino Alfano announced that he was refashioning his New Center Right as Popular Alternative, a new party that aims to draw liberals and moderate conservatives to a pro-EU agenda.

 “We are the political movement in Italy that defends Europe,” he declared at the former NCD’s national assembly.
 He also unveiled a new blue-and-yellow heart logo (mirroring EU flag colors) and the slogan: “Dare to build.
 Together.”

 It was an interesting move for a politician who was once considered Silvio Berlusconi’s protégé.
-His NCD party was founded in 2013 as an offshoot of Berlusconi’s Forza Italia after the two had a falling out.
+His NCD party was founded in 2013 as an offshoot of Berlusconi’s Forza Italia after the two had a falling-out.
 But his moderate-right party never quite got off the ground as anything more than a junior partner with an abstract, conservative agenda.
 It holds only a smattering of seats in Italy’s parliament and the European Parliament.

 Some said the change smacked of a publicity stunt.
 “He’s fighting for survival,” Stefano Stefanini, a former Italian ambassador to NATO, told Foreign Policy.
 “NCD is not faring well in the polls and risks heavy losses in the elections.”

 Alfano may be hoping an image reboot will help him fill the vacuum left by former Prime Minister Matteo Renzi.
-The firmly pro-Europe, center-left leader stepped down in December after Italians rejected his constitutional reform in a referendum, leaving the country in limbo until the next election, which could be held later this year or in February 2018.
-For now, Renzi’s ally Paolo Gentiloni has been guiding the government as a placeholder prime minister.
+The firmly pro-Europe, center-left leader stepped down in December after Italians rejected his constitutional reform in a referendum, leaving the country in limbo until the next election, which could be held this year or in February 2018.
+For now, Renzi’s ally Paolo Gentiloni has been guiding the government as a place-holder prime minister.

 The uncertainty has set off a fierce battle among Italy’s political parties.
 Renzi and his Democratic Party are trying to revive their momentum, while the anti-establishment Five Star Movement is surging in the polls.
 The far-right Northern League is hoping to capitalize on migration issues.
 And 80-year-old Berlusconi is even trying to get back in on the action with a “Trumpian” hard-right recast.